2020 Clarinet Academy Dates

 Session I Session II*

-Students can choose to participate for one week or register for both weeks of the Academy.
+Students can choose to participate for one week or both weeks of the Academy.

 *Session II participants will perform in the July 4th band and should plan on checking out on July 5th.